 While research continues to show that HIV therapy has made a tremendous impact on the lives of children living with HIV, it’s not yet entirely understood to what extent these powerful drugs affect young immune systems.
-In turn, maintaining children on treatment remains the standard of care, and it is still not clear whether or not immune system-related complications such as LIP are less likely to occur during successful HIV therapy.
+In turn, maintaining children on treatment remains the standard of care, and it is still not clear whether or not immune system-related complications, such as LIP, are less likely to occur during successful HIV therapy.

 The bottom line is that the care and treatment of our youngest patients with HIV has come a long, long way in recent years.
-While it will take some time to sort out the unique complications facing HIV-positive children, fortunately, time is one thing many HIV-positive children now have.
+While it will take some time to sort out the unique complications facing children living with HIV, fortunately, time is one thing many of those children now have.